neuralvis/elpa-mirror/gnu/zones-readme.txt

    resets (empties) the current izone variable.

  * A numeric prefix arg N takes you directly to the abs(N)th previous buffer narrowing.
-That is, it widens abs(N) times.
+That is, it acts abs(N) times.

-   Positive and negative args work the same, except that a negative arg also pops entries off the ring: it removes the ring entries from the most recent back through the (-)Nth one.
+ A negative arg work like a positive one, except that it also pops entries off the ring: it removes entries from the most recent back through the (-)Nth one.
+For example, `C-- C-x n x x x' pops the last added narrowing each time you hit `x'.
+You can thus use the list of recorded zones as a narrowing stack: narrow commands push to the stack, and `C-- C-x n x' pops it.

  By default, `C-x n x' is bound to command `zz-narrow-repeat'.
  (For Emacs versions prior to 22 it is bound by default to